ShubhamWadkar12/My_devops_journey/Python/01_Shell_vs_python.md

    Running and controlling terminal commands and utilities efficiently.

 3. **Quick Tasks:**
-   Perfect for small scripts and one-time jobs.
+   Perfect for small scripts and one time jobs.

 4. **Text Processing:**
    Useful for parsing logs, searching, and replacing text.